KathleenDollard/incremental-samples/docs/creating-a-source-generator/design-output.md

 The `#pragma warning` is needed because the `rootCommand` may be set in the `SetRootCommand` method, and thus should not be `readonly`.
 Generated code is compiled in the context of the application your user's are creating.
 Assume they have stringent warnings and errors to avoid creating a problem for them that they cannot fix.

 `SetRootCommand` is a [partial method without a scope](#partial-methods-without-a-specified-scope).
 This means the call to it will be removed if there is no partial class that implements the method.
-If a project references this generator, but does not have any class marked with the `[Command]` attribute, the other portion of this partial class will not be generated, `SetRootCommand` will have a value of null and a message will be displayed to the user.
+If the project references this generator, but does not have any class marked with the `[Command]` attribute, the other portion of this partial class will not be generated, `SetRootCommand` will have a value of null and a message will be displayed to the user.

 Both parts of the partial class  must be in the user assembly, so the file above must be generated.
-If they were combined into one file, it would need to contain conditional code to manage their being no commands, and it would have to always be generated so the `Cli` class would appear in IntelliSense.
+If they were combined into one file, it would need to contain conditional code to manage their being no commands, and it would have to always be generated so the `Cli` class would appear in IntelliSense when the user is first starting with your generator.

-When the source code includes classes that are decorated with the `[Command]` attribute, additional files are generated.
-The `cli.partial.g.cs` contains the implementation for the partial `SetRootCommand` method.
-The only variable part of this file is the namespace of the `RootCommand`:
+When the source code defines commands by including classes that are decorated with the `[Command]` attribute, additional files are generated.
+The `cli.partial.g.cs` contains the implementation for the partial `SetRootCommand` method and code to support System.CommandLine:

 ```csharp
 // generated file: cli.partial.g.cs